Testyflesty/SnippetSage-MasterThesisProject/README.md

 ## Usage
 ## Contributing

+Contributions to the project are welcome.
+To contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your changes:

+`git checkout -b my-new-branch`

+3. Make your changes and commit them:

+`git commit -am 'Add some feature'`

+4. Push your changes to your fork:

+`git push origin my-new-branch`

+5. Create a pull request on GitHub.

 ## License
 This project is licensed under the GNU3 License - see the [LICENSE.md](LICENSE.md) file for details.